Ircama/ELM327-emulator/README.md

 test atrv
 ```

+As mentioned in the previous paragraph, the `edit` command simplifies the usage of `emulator.answer`.

 The `emulator.ELM_R_UNKNOWN` parameter allows customizing the message returned in case of unknown/invalid command.
 The default message is `?\r`, with an addition of a trailing `\r`.
 This message can be customized; for example, to just get `\r`, set the following:

 ```python